Oribuin/Locker/README.md

-chest locking plugin ;3
+# Chest Locker

-Made in 2 hours and 6 minutes.
+Made in 2 hours and 6 minutes, locks chests ;3